Share:

 Simpl | An online marketplace that enables consumers to make quick purchases and pay for them later |

 Why consider creating your own payment app?
+Read article

 How is the embedded finance industry now?

-Embedded banking and finance market overview
+Embedded banking and finance market size

-Plans to offer embedded finance to customers
+Plans to offer embedded finance to customers analysis

 Hence, businesses are the most likely to invest in embedded payment and insurance capabilities in the next few years.
 If your company wants to compete in this market niche, you should consider adding such functionality to your app.

-Top three embedded finance trends
+Top 5 embedded finance trends

-#1.
-Plug and play APIs
+1. Plug and play APIs

-What only entered the market in the 2010s, now has become a leading trend in the fintech industry.
+What only entered the market in the 2010s has now become a leading trend in the fintech industry.
 Today there are tons of fintech providers offering services via API.
 Companies can pick services from multiple providers and combine them to meet unique customer and business needs with their products.

 The growing popularity of APIs has made using them much easier and dropped the tech barriers to embedding fintech.
 Non-fintech companies looking for embedded fintech capabilities can effortlessly get them through API integrations.
 It cuts the development time necessary to implement such features into existing products.

-#2.
-B2B applications
+2. B2B applications

 Talks about embedded banking usually boil down to the practical uses of built-in fintech in B2C products like Uber.
 However, embedded finance features have also started to appear in B2B solutions more frequently.
 Shopify, with its lending capabilities for merchants, is a good example.